IMSGlobal/caliper-spec/guides/implementation-guide.md

 [Link to full Action docs](https://www.imsglobal.org/spec/caliper/v1p2#actions)

-An Action connects an Actor with an Object, helping to describe what learning activity has taken place.
+An <code>Action</code> connects an Actor with an Object, helping to describe what learning activity has taken place.
 Examples include Bookmarked, Launched, OptedIn, and Skipped.
 Each subtype of Event specifies some number of allowed Actions, while the Event supertype allows any Action declared in the specification.
 The provided Actions generally take the form of an English verb in past tense and have been connected to one or more word glosses from Princeton University's WordNet or Wiktionary to aid comprehension.

-For more information, see the [The Information Model](https://www.imsglobal.org/spec/caliper/v1p2#information_model) section of the specification, or the full list of [supported Actions](https://www.imsglobal.org/spec/caliper/v1p2#actions) in the specification document.
+A specific [Event Type](http://localhost:8000/guides/implementation-guide.html#event-types-0) specifies what actions are valid for that type.
+For example, you can look at the [Annotation Event's](https://www.imsglobal.org/spec/caliper/v1p2#AnnotationEvent) properties table to see that the Action must be one of: <code>Bookmarked</code>, <code>Highlighted</code>, <code>Shared</code>, or <code>Tagged</code>.

 #### Action JSON